intersystems-community/iris-analytics-template/README.md

-## intersystems-objectscript-template
+## iris-analytics-template
-This is a template for InterSystems ObjectScript Github repository.
+This is a template for InterSystems IRIS Analytics (DeepSee) solutions.
-The template goes also with a few files which let you immedietly compile your ObjecScript files in InterSystems IRIS Community Edition in a docker container
+The template contains an example of the BI solution (which is being installed with samples-bi package) and all the necessary packages to visualize and devvelop IRIS Analytics solutons.
 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.